thomvaill/log4brains/README.md

 ### What about multi-packages projects?

 Log4brains supports both mono and multi packages projects.
-The `@log4brains/init` command will prompt you regarding this.
+The `npx init-log4brains` command will prompt you regarding this.

 In the case of a multi-packages project, you have two options: